Salmanhy074/Attendance-System/README.md

 - **📋 Manage Attendance**:
   - **View Attendance**: Displays a list of all students with their names, present, and absent.
-  - **Mark Attendance**: The user can mark attendance only once in a day.
+  - **Mark Attendance**: The user can mark attendance only once daily.
-  - **Time**: Mark attendance at a specific time after the time absent will be marked by the system.
+  - **Time**: Mark attendance at a specific time after the time absent, which the system will mark.

 - **📊 Export Attendance Data**:
   - **PDF Export**: Download attendance records between specified dates in PDF format.
 This report includes student names, present days, absent days, and their attendance records within the selected range.